-Inside TMO's Background Mode Podcast - A story - The Mac Observer
+Inside TMO's Background Mode Podcast - A Story - The Mac Observer

 I was initially reluctant, not sure that I had the talent required.

 Perhaps it was my ongoing fun on TDO with Jeff Gamet.
 Perhaps it was TDO’s glorious Wednesdays with Kelly Guimont that inspired me.
 Perhaps the team’s perception that I had the storyteller instinct combined with a good technical background.
-Most certainly, there was faith in me that I did not previously recognize.
+Most certainly, there was faith in my talent that I did not previously recognize.

 Origins